 We may earn a commission when you buy through links in our articles.
 Learn more.

-Bodycam release date estimate, gameplay, and early access playtest
+Bodycam release date, gameplay, and trailers

 What is the Bodycam release date?
 Just when you thought you’ve seen it all in the FPS genre, now and then a new game comes around to remind you that there’s more to be discovered.
 The idea of a shooter that takes place from the perspective of a body camera isn’t entirely new, but this is the first time players have had a chance to go hands-on with this type of game.